pasqal-io/qadence/docs/digital_analog_qc/daqc-cnot.md

 # Hamiltonian for the CPHASE gate
 h_cphase = (-1.0) * kron(N(0), N(1))

-# Exponentiating and time-evloving the Hamiltonian until t=phi.
+# Exponentiating and time-evolving the Hamiltonian until t=phi.
 cphase_evo = HamEvo(h_cphase, phi)

 # Check that we have the CPHASE gate: